 Carson Valley’s quaint towns of Genoa, Minden and Gardnerville are ripe with Nevada nostalgia, like the Genoa Bar and Saloon, Nevada’s oldest watering hole.
 In Carson City, the state capital, the Kit Carson Trail historical walking tour is available, and the city is home to the Nevada State Museum, along with landmarks such as the Carson Mint at the Nevada State Museum and the silver-domed State Capitol.

-In addition to Lake Tahoe, Pyramid Lake, north of Reno, is one of Nevada’s liquid gems.
-Completely within the Pyramid Lake Indian Reservation, the lake is the largest remnant of ancient Lake Lahontan.
-Visitors will find some of the best fishing in Nevada and Anaho Island, home to a large colony of American White Pelicans.
+In addition to Lake Tahoe, Nevada has Pyramid Lake.
+Just north of Reno, this lake is one of Nevada’s liquid gems.
+Completely within the Pyramid Lake Indian Reservation, the lake is the largest remnant of the ancient glacial Lake Lahontan.

 Aside from the stunning pyramid-shaped rock formation jutting out of the lake, visitors will find some of the best fishing in Nevada with 20-pound native Lahontan Cutthroat Trout and will be assuredly impressed with Anaho Island National Wildlife Refuge, home to one of the largest colonies of American White Pelicans in the nation.